2011 Pan American Games: Closing ceremony

-The closing ceremony of the games took place on October 30, 2011, beginning at 8:00 pm CST (02:00 UTC, October 31) at Omnilife Stadium.
+The closing ceremony of the games took place on October 30, 2011, beginning at 8:00 pm CST (02:00 UTC, October 31) at Estadio Omnilife.
 As per tradition, the Pan American Sports Organization flag was handed over to the mayor of the next host city, Rob Ford of Toronto.

 Concerns and controversies

 Security

-Guadalajara, due to the ongoing Mexican Drug War, has seen escalating violence.
+Guadalajara, due to the ongoing Mexican drug war, has seen escalating violence.
 Some countries, including the United States and Canada, expressed concerns about the safety and security of the region.
 Scott Backmun of the United States Olympic Committee (USOC) raised concerns about the city's ability to host the games in light of the drug war.
 Due to the increased safety issues the USOC had its own security plan for the games.
 During a meeting of the USOC in March 2011, chief security officer Larry Buendorf gave a report to the rest of the committee in which he said, "We’re going to prepare for Guadalajara like we would any other Games.
 A lot of that is just preparing your athletes for the individual environments that they’re going into.
 Everybody is quite aware of the violence that has happened.
 We’re obviously concerned about it, and at the end of the day, I think we have a good security plan in place to try to protect our athletes".
 After grenades were thrown near a nightclub entrance in two separate incidents in February 2011, organizers said they were making security a priority and arranged for police and members of the armed forces to patrol in Guadalajara throughout the games.